AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 chart.scrollToEnd(6);
 ```

 When you use {api:anychart.charts.Gantt#scrollToRow}scrollToRow(){api}, the row is shown, if it is possible, at the beginning of the visible area.
 The {api:anychart.charts.Gantt#scrollToEnd}scrollToEnd(){api} method displays the row at the end of the visible area.
-Please note numbering of rows starts from 0.
+Please note that numbering of rows starts from 0.

 The following sample shows how scrolling methods work: